wp-plugins/robo-gallery/readme.txt

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option

-= How to define video for some gallery image? =

-Every gallery image have additional fields where you can define custom link, title, description.
-One of the link option allow you to define link type, for example video link.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to change font size of the gallery image caption? =